ncmd/jidoka-go-iris/readme.md

 ```bash
 $ heroku container:login
 ```
-5. Build and Deploy App to Heroku
+5. Build/Rebuild and Deploy/Redeploy App to Heroku
 * 🔥⚠️ WARNING ⚠️🔥 - This script is set to remove all existing docker containers & images
 ```bash
 $ npm run deploy